stephenlaichaowen/html-tailwindcss-template/README.md

 <link rel="stylesheet" href="build/tailwind.css">
 ```

-Switch to `public` folder and run live-server to open web page and that's it, you are ready to build a dazzling app !!!
+Change directory to `public` and run `live-server` to open web page and that's it, you are ready to build a dazzling app !!!

-Just a simple recap
+### Just a simple recap
 - first we install a few dependencies in this case we install `autoprefixer`, `postcss-cli` and `tailwindcss`
 - Next we scaffold `tailwind.config.js`
 - Then we created a `postcss.config.js`file and specity `tailwindcss` and `autoprefixer` as postcss plugins we want to use